XrizZ/RealTimeImageDehazing/README.md

 Real Time Image Dehzaing is the topic of my Diploma Thesis, written in 2011.
-In this work, I've created a meta analysis of existing work in the field and pick one image dehazing algorithm and increase its performance to real-time processing (25 fps+).
-No prior work achieved real time performance at the time.
+In this work, I've created a meta analysis of existing work in the field and picked one image dehazing algorithm among them to develop further.
+The goal was to make it real-time, meaning that it could run live on consumer grade hardware of the time(25 fps+).
+No prior work achieved real time performance then.
 I'm planning on expanding this repository to include executable code in the future.

 Recorded results of the modified algorithm with real-life data can be found here: